The top table is Leo generated cooking instructions for the six beans we got in Dove Creek.

 Observations for Farberware cooker:

-| Barley pearled | no | 0m, slow cool | fully cooked and slightly crunchy | wash with cold water to stop cooking | |
+| Barley pearled | no | 0m, slow cool | fully cooked and slightly crunchy | wash the cooker with cold water to stop cooking | |

-| Black-eyed peas | no soak | Om, slow cool | fully cooked and peas intact | ||
+| Black-eyed peas | no soak | 0m, slow cool | fully cooked and peas intact | ||

 | Chick peas: | 2h soak | 10m cook | partially hydrated | slightly crunchy further cooking in saag made the peas soft. | |

-| Chick peas: | >5h soak | 8m cook | 2x expanded | fully cooked and not mushy | |
+| Chick peas: | >5h soak >2x in 5hrs | 8m cook | 2x expanded | Fully cooked and not mushy | |

-| Fava Bean | Overnight | 35 min | Skin is tough but masheable. | ||
+| Fava Bean | Overnight | 35 min | Skin is tough but mashable. | ||

 | Fava Bean skined | dry | 8m | Complete mush | ||

-| Favabean (light yellow from Rancho) | no | 0m | Mashable
+| Favabean (light yellow from Rancho) | no | 0m | Mashable Do not overcook as these will clug the pressure valve. | Large skinned. | |

 | Peruvian beans: | dry | 2, 10m cook | No leaks | 2 min: crunchy 10min: mushy | |